 Text neck is the perfect storm to create stress and stress is the perfect storm to create text neck or forward head posture.

-When we are in a constant state of stress, when our prefrontal cortex is unhealthy, we are prone to develop insomnia, headaches, neck pain, high blood pressure, dizziness, cancer, gut problems like irritable bowel syndrome, heartburn and GERD, leaky gut, chronic fatigue, diabetes, depression, anxiety, autoimmune diseases, etc.
+When we are in a constant state of stress, when our prefrontal cortex is unhealthy, we are prone to develop insomnia, headaches, neck pain, high blood pressure, and gut problems like irritable bowel syndrome, heartburn and GERD, leaky gut, chronic fatigue, depression, anxiety, autoimmune diseases, etc.